-This is one of the most common type of accidents on board ships, which has been the result of several casualties and extreme injuries.
-Such accidents occur mainly when the ship’s crew enter a confined space which is not properly gas-freed and has several pockets of toxic/flammable gases.
-Many officer still neglect the enclosed space entry procedures, risking their and other crew member’s lives.
-Seafarers must be extremely cautions while entering enclosed spaces.
+This is one of the most common types of accidents onboard ships, which has been the result of several casualties and extreme injuries.
+Such accidents occur mainly when the ship’s crew enter a confined space that is not properly gas-freed and has several pockets of toxic/flammable gases.
+Many officers still neglect the enclosed space entry procedures, risking their and other crew member’s lives.
+Seafarers must be extremely cautious while entering enclosed spaces.

 3. Electrical Shock Accidents

-Just like on land, electrical shocks have also taken several lives on board ships.
-Unattended electrical connections, exposed wires, and failure in taking basic precautions while handing electrical equipment have lead to many unfortunate incidents.
+Just like on land, electrical shocks have also taken several lives onboard ships.
+Unattended electrical connections, exposed wires, and failure in taking basic precautions while handling electrical equipment have to lead to many unfortunate incidents.

 4. Machinery Explosion – Generator, compressor, boiler blast etc.

 Improperly maintained machinery and systems sometimes leads to major blasts/explosions, destroying the ship’s property and killing people working on and around them.
-Accidents such as compressor blasts, crankcase explosion, boiler blast etc. have caused serious injuries and even death in many cases in the past.
+Accidents such as compressor blasts, crankcase explosions, boiler blasts etc. have caused serious injuries and even death in many cases in the past.

 5. Mooring Operations

-Yet another most common reason for serious injuries and deaths on board ships, mooring operations is considered an extremely dangerous task which needs proper skills and knowledge.
+Yet another most common reason for serious injuries and deaths onboard ships, mooring operations is considered an extremely dangerous task that needs proper skills and knowledge.
 Several officers and crew members lose their lives every year because of accidents related to mooring operations.

 6. Falling From Height

-On board ships, seafarers are often required to work at heights wearing safety harnesses and other important safety tools.
-However, in spite of taking all the necessary precautions, several crew members have lost their lives or suffered permanent injuries as a result of falling/slipping from heights, failure of safety devices, falling inside cargo hold during inspection, and also due to sheer negligence.
+Onboard ships, seafarers are often required to work at heights wearing safety harnesses and other important safety tools.
+However, in spite of taking all the necessary precautions, several crew members have lost their lives or suffered permanent injuries as a result of falling/slipping from heights, failure of safety devices, falling inside cargo hold during the inspection, and also due to sheer negligence.

 7. Piracy Attacks

-Though this is not a real kind of accident on board ships, it is a situation which is extremely life threatening.
-Pirates use lethal weapons such as RPG and guns at ship’s crew while trying to highjack the vessel.
+Though this is not a real kind of accident on board ships, it is a situation that is extremely life-threatening.
+Pirates use lethal weapons such as RPG and guns at the ship’s crew while trying to highjack the vessel.
 There have also been accidents wherein pirates have boarded the vessel, killed crew members and looted the vessel.
-They are least bothered of anyone’s life and can shoot without giving a second thought.
+They are the least bothered of anyone’s life and can shoot without giving a second thought.